gabrielaalvescosta/ChooseACardTarot/README.md

 # TarotYesorNoAPI
-You can see the back-end aplication <a href="https://github.com/gabrielaalvescosta/TarotYesorNoAPI" target="_blank">in this link</a>.
+You can see the back-end application <a href="https://github.com/gabrielaalvescosta/TarotYesorNoAPI" target="_blank">in this link</a>.